ceedee666/modern-abap-curriculum/docs/ro_list_report.md

 ...
 ```

 Next, all fields that should be searchable need to be annotated with `@Search.defaultSearchElement: true`.
-In
-addition it is possible to specify a threshold for the required similarity of the results to the search string.
+Additionally, you can specify a threshold for the required similarity of
-A similarity threshold of 1.0 means that the result and search term are identical.
+the search results to the search string.
+A similarity threshold of 1.0 means that
+the result and search term are identical.

 ```abap
 ...